-Pursuant to New York Stock Exchange ("NYSE") rules, Proposal 1 (election of directors), Proposal 3 (advisory vote on the compensation of our NEOs) and Proposal 4 (advisory vote on the frequency of future advisory votes on the compensation of our NEOs) will be considered non-routine proposals for which your broker or bank may not exercise voting discretion if it does not receive voting instructions from you.
-Proposal 2 (ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the 2017 fiscal year) will be considered a routine proposal for which your broker or bank may exercise voting discretion even if it does not receive voting instructions from you.
-As a result, if you are a beneficial owner of shares held in street name, it is critical that you cast your vote in order for it to be counted on Proposals 1, 3 and 4.
+Pursuant to New York Stock Exchange ("NYSE") rules, Proposal 1 (election of directors), and Proposal 3 (advisory vote on the compensation of our NEOs) are non-routine matters for which your broker or bank may not exercise voting discretion if it does not receive voting instructions from you.
+Proposal 2 (ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the 2018 fiscal year) is a routine matter for which your broker or bank may exercise voting discretion even if it does not receive voting instructions from you.
+As a result, if you are a beneficial owner of shares held in street name, it is critical that you cast your vote in order for it to be counted on Proposals 1 and 3.

-Broker non-votes will not be counted as votes "for" or "withheld" for Proposal 1 or "for" or "against" Proposal 3 and will not be counted as votes for "one year", "two years" or "three years" for Proposal 4.
-Abstentions will be counted as votes "against" Proposals 2 and 3 but will not be counted as votes "for" or "withheld" for Proposal 1 or for "one year", "two years" or "three years" for Proposal 4.
+Broker non-votes will not be counted as votes "for" or "withheld" for Proposal 1 or "for" or "against" Proposal 3.
+Abstentions will be counted as votes "against" Proposals 2 and 3 but will not be counted as votes "for" or "withheld" for Proposal 1.